orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 .. math:: mean(im1b1N3x3,im1b2N3x3,im1b3N3x3,im1b4N3x3)

-Note: a limitation coming from muparserX itself makes impossible to pass all those neighborhoods with a unique variable.
+Note: a limitation coming from muparserX itself makes it impossible to pass all those neighborhoods with a unique variable.

-**Function var** This function allows to compute the variance of a given vector or neighborhood (the function can take as many inputs as needed;
+**Function var** This function computes the variance of a given vector or neighborhood (the function can take as many inputs as needed;
 one var value is computed per input).
 For instance:

 .. math:: var(im1b1N3x3)

-**Function median** This function allows to compute the median value of a given vector or neighborhood (the function can take as many inputs as needed; one median value is computed per input).
+**Function median** This function computes the median value of a given vector or neighborhood (the function can take as many inputs as needed; one median value is computed per input).
 For instance:

 .. math:: median(im1b1N3x3)

-**Function corr** This function allows to compute the correlation between two vectors or matrices of the same dimensions (the function takes two inputs).
+**Function corr** This function computes the correlation between two vectors or matrices of the same dimensions (the function takes two inputs).
 For instance: